More than half of all website traffic is generated through organic search.

 One of eSpatial’s most successful blog posts.

-Increased site and blog sessions: eSpatial has increased its organic traffic 17% over the previous 90-day period.
-The number of organic sessions that start on the blog is up 48%.
+Increased site and blog sessions: eSpatial increased its organic traffic 20% over the previous year.
+The number of organic sessions that start on the blog is up 50%.

-Boost in conversions: Total website conversions (users who request a free trial) has increased 7% over the previous 90-day period.
+Boost in conversions: Total website conversions (users who request a free trial) has increased 7% over the previous year.
 Conversions have increased 69% on the pages that we worked on.

 Better engagement: Bounce rate dropped by 8%, while average session duration increased by 14%.
 Pages per session increased by 6%.

-All told, 14% of organic sessions in the past 90 days came through pages that we either wrote or re-optimized in the spring.
+All told, more than 15% of organic sessions came through pages that we either wrote or re-optimized.

 “We’ve had a number of the pages [Brafton] created go to the first page of search results,” Heather said.
 “One of the pages has been our top converter for free trials, and it has a high conversion rate.”